+For MPoE systems, this field shall contain the integer value of Unit Loads supported by an MPSE or required by an MPD.

 Power type/source/priority

 The ‘Power type/source/priority’ field shall contain a bit-map of the power type, source, and priority defined in Table 79–7 and is reported for the device generating the TLV.